 But there is a completely different style of Bordeaux wine that is also highly collectible.
 Those years produce stunning wines with intensity, concentration, tannin and structure for serious aging.
 Many of those wines are not fun to drink early, especially the Cabernet Sauvignon bases wines from the Left Bank .
 Examples of those vintages are 2010, 2006, 2005, 2000, 1996, 1995, 1986, 1975, 1970, 1966, 1961, 1945 and 1928.
 The top wines from those years could take decades to develop and mature.

-The other category of Bordeaux vintages you often encounter is quite useful, as the wines can be enjoyed in their youth, while you wait for the bigger vintages to develop and mature.
+The other category of Bordeaux vintages you often encounter can be quite useful, as the wines are able to be enjoyed in their youth, while you wait for the bigger vintages to develop and mature.
 There are the soft, light, early drinking vintages like 2012, 2011, 2007, 1999, 1997, 1987, 1981 and 1979 for example.
 Another example of a small vintage are the cooler years that produce classic Bordeaux styled wines that require age.
 They can be a bit stern and lower in alcohol, yet they can often pleasure before they are 100 years of age.
 For example, 2004, 2002, 1994, 1988, 1983 and 1978.

 The unique characteristics discovered in different Bordeaux vintages is a part of what makes wines collecting interesting and fun.
 That is a good reason to use our Bordeaux Vintage Guide.
 Comparing wines from the same producer in different years allows you understand the chateau.
 Comparing wines from a wide array of producers from the same year, lets consumers to discover what took place during specific vintages.